Amaghu

 Amaghu (Ամաղու) is an abandoned village in the Areni Municipality of the Vayots Dzor Province of Armenia.

 History

 The village was populated by Azerbaijanis.
-In March-April 1989, ethnic Azeri population was deported because of the Nagorno-Karabakh conflict.
+In March-April 1989, the ethnic Azeri population was deported because of the Nagorno-Karabakh conflict.
 Most of the population went to Nakhichevan.
 Armenian refugees who were deported from different settlements of Nakhichevan and Azerbaijan settled in the village.